Walediwura/npm-assignment/README.md

 b.
 By using the 'npm init' command

-6. By runnig the command 'npm run <script-name>'
+6. By running the command 'npm run <script-name>'